Fire Ant Control Charlotte County

 - A mature red fire ant queen can lay 1,500 eggs per day.
 Worker ants are sterile and unable to reproduce.

-- Worker ants typically live up to six months; queens live two to six years.
+- Worker ants typically live up to four months; queens live two to six years.

 - Red imported fire ants are extremely aggressive and are known to attack people, plants and animals.